Gaurav927/Hidden_Markov_Model/README.md

     O = o1,o2,oT a sequence of T observations, each one drawn from a vocabulary V =v1 , v2 ,..., vV

-    B = bi(ot) a sequence of observation likelihoods, also called emission probabili-ties, each expressing the probability of an observation o t being generated from a state i
+    B = bi(ot) a sequence of observation likelihoods, also called emission probabili-ties, each expressing the probability of an observation ot being generated from a state i

     π = π1 , π2 , ..., πN an initial probability distribution over states. πi is the probability that the Markov chain will start in state i.
 Some states Pj may have πj = 0,